RiverTwilight/Timeline/README.md

 yarn install
 ```

-Run the dev mode to build the extension
+Run the dev mode to build the extension.
+The files of unpacked extension are in `dist` folder.

 ```
 yarn run dev
 ```

-The you can load the unpacked extension from `dist` in the extension setting page.
+Enable the `dev mode` in the extension setting page.
+Then you can load the unpacked extension from `dist`.

 ## License